Clarborough and Welham: Population

 Population change in Clarborough has followed a similar trajectory to that of England as a whole, although there has been a greater amount of fluctuation.
 One reason for this is that Clarborough has a smaller population, therefore any change would be more recognisable.
 In 1881 there was a national decline in population change with England overall declining by 3%, whereas Clarborough declined overall by 6%, reaching its lowest rate of change being −3%.
 Since this period the population has peaked higher than the original rate to 6% in 1901, and has remained steadily in parallel with the rest of England and Wales.

 The population density for England and Wales has remained at a steady rate.
 Although, there is a clear positive correlation, as in 1881 the national rate of population density was 0.7%, however it has increased slightly to 0.95% in 1901.
 Whereas, the population density in Clarborough has remained at a steady rate of 0.25% from 1881 to 1901.

-The civil parish of Clarborough and Welham had a population of 1,111 in the 2001 Census, reporting a small population decrease to 1,088 residents in 2011.
+The civil parish of Clarborough and Welham had a population of 1,111 in the 2001 Census, reporting a small population decrease to 1,088 residents in 2011, and a further fall to 1,041 in 2021.